 A continuation of Hotel Accounting 81, concerning itself with the partnership, the corporation, controlling, accounts, purchasing and stock control.
 Balance sheet valuation with a view to correlating the underlying principles of the accepted procedure of general accounting with the specialized applications to the hotel field discussed later in Hotel Accounting 181 and 182.

 181. Hotel Accounting.
 First term.
 Credit two hours.
-Prerequisite, Hotel
+Required of sophomores.
+Prerequisite, Hotel Accounting 81 and 82.
+Lecture, M 11.
+Roberts 292.